ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 Through IAM, you can also assign access rights to instances by creating a [compute resource identity](/docs/vpc?topic=vpc-imd-trusted-profile-metadata), and then configure access rights to IBM-enabled services that are using that identity.

-The compute resource identity service creates a trusted profile, against which you can assign access rights to enable the instance to call IAM-enabled services, such as {{site.data.keyword.cos_full_notm}} and {{site.data.keyword.keymanagementservicelong_notm:}}.
+The compute resource identity service creates a trusted profile, against which you can assign access rights to enable the instance to call IAM-enabled services, such as {{site.data.keyword.cos_full_notm}} and {{site.data.keyword.keymanagementservicefull_notm}}.
 You create a trusted profile within the virtual server instance.
 Trusted profiles define authorization for all applications that are running on the instance.

 #### User data
 {: #imd-user-data}